xprov/NeuralNetwork/README.md

 ./gui -nn myTrainedNN -l Line,Rectangle,Triangle
 ```

-- Under __Windows__, this command will fail.
-You must start the X server manually, run the following commands prior to the one above.
+- Using __Cygwin__ under __Windows__, this command will fail.
+You must start
+  the X server manually, run the following commands prior to the one above.
      ```
      startxwin &
      export DISPLAY=:0.0